The details addressed on this page are:

 The stamp was not valid for overseas use.

-The 2d Victorian stamp on standard issue in 1899/1900 was first issued in 1888 for the purpose of paying the cost of sending a basic inter-colonial letter.
-The stap was a modified design of that prepared by Charles Naish.
+The stamp was a modified design of that prepared by Charles Naish.
 There were many printings in violet shades.

-Those wishing to send a letter to another Australian Colony therefore had the choice between these two stamps - depending on whether they wished to pay the extra amount of 12 times the basic rate by using the the Boer War Patriotic Fund stamp.
+depending on whether they wished to pay the extra amount of 12 times the basic rate by using the the Boer War Patriotic Fund stamp.

 There are only two recorded multiples - both pairs - of the 2d (2/-) stamp.